Starbucks Iced Matcha Latte

 - No cocktail shaker?
 Use a jar with a tight lid.

-- Regular matcha will create tiny little bits of green floating in the drink but if you want less clumps, use a mesh strainer to sift the matcha powder into the cocktail shaker before shaking.
+- Matcha will create tiny little bits of green floating in the drink but if you want less clumps, use a mesh strainer to sift the matcha powder into the cocktail shaker before shaking.

 I prefer the hot version of this (even in summer).
 Have you tried this with hot milk and no ice?